 - Disneyland – If you want to take a trip into the childhood, then a visit to the park is a must, especially if you have children.
 They will be fascinated to see real animated characters.
 It’s definitely our favourite place of adventure in the world, well except some other awesome adrenaline parks.
 But still on the top list.

-Because there are people that just prefer to live the Parisian life, get to know the culture, the food and the people of this amazing city and not hurry into seeing all possible tourist attractions, we have some other interesting activities (we love to try food too 😂).
+Because there are people that just prefer to live the Parisian life, get to know the culture, the food and the people of this amazing city and not hurry into seeing all possible tourist attractions, I have some other interesting activities (I love to try food too 😂).

 - Walking on the banks of the Seine – you can see all the beautiful sights of Paris as you travel through the calm waters of this river.
 It is one of the most wonderful experiences in Paris, not to wonder why it is included in the UNESCO Cultural Heritage.

 - Walking through Belleville – Belleville is our favourite neighbourhood in Paris.
 It was once the independent commune of Belleville which was annexed by the City of Paris in 1860.
 Today, Belleville is a colourful, multi-ethnic neighbourhood and also home to one of the city’s two Chinatowns.
 Rue de Belleville is teeming with Tunisian, Algerian, and Moroccan restaurants, interspersed with Vietnamese, Chinese and Ethiopian cuisines.
 Belleville was named one of the most unique neighborhoods in the world in 2016, both to the ethnic groups and also for the multi-cultural graffiti heaven.
 It’s unique and it is the only place in Europe where it’s legal to draw graffitis on the buildings.
 It is very colourful due to this urban art.
 Food and beer are very cheap, and if you love Asian food this is the perfect place.